-In March 2018, our shareholders authorized a share repurchased program for the repurchase of up to 3,300,000 of our ADSs, each representing one ordinary share, at a price range of \$10 to \$100 per ADS.
-Pursuant to the terms of the repurchase program, our ADSs may be purchased in the open market from time to time for 36 months from March 30, 2018, the date on which the shareholders approved the repurchase program.
-We have funded, and intend to continue to fund, the repurchases of ADSs under the repurchase program with cash on hand.
+In fiscal 2021, our shareholders authorized a new share repurchase program for the repurchase of up to 3,300,000 of our ADSs, at a price range of \$10 to \$110 per ADS.
+Pursuant to the terms of the repurchase program, our ADSs may be purchased in the open market from time to time for 36 months from April 1, 2021, the date the shareholders resolution approving the repurchase program was passed.
+We intend to fund the repurchase with cash on hand.
 We are not obligated under the repurchase program to repurchase a specific number of ADSs, and the repurchase program may be suspended at any time at our discretion.
-To date, we have repurchased 2,200,000 ADSs in the open market under this repurchase program.
 We intend to hold the shares underlying any such repurchased ADSs as treasury shares.